mika-s/mika-s.github.io/_posts/2017-11-06-creating-a-wireshark-dissector-in-lua-2.markdown

 local d = require('debug')
 ```

-and then start using it by calling it's functions.
+and then start using it by calling its functions.
 For example:

 ```lua
 print(d.traceback())
 ```

 And that's pretty much what we have available for debugging.
-Don't expect any fancy IDE with a built in debugger when
+Don't expect any fancy IDE with a built-in debugger when
 dealing with Lua dissectors.
 If you want to you could try to get [ZeroBrane Studio][github-ZeroBraneStudio] working,
 but I haven't figured out how to do that easily, so I'm going with printf debugging myself.